mythril-forge/homebrew-spells/spells/cantrips/lightning-lure.md

 ## Description
 You wrangle lightning energy into a lash of semi-physical form.
 The lash forms in your free hand, and lasts for the duration.
 The lash has the same statistics as a regular whip with the following changes:
+- The whip deals `1d4` lightning damage on a hit.
 - The whip has a reach of 15 feet.
-- The whip deals `1d4` lightning damage on a hit.
 - If you hit a creature that is within 5 feet of you with this whip, it deals an extra `1d4` lightning damage.

-If you let go of the whip or cast this spell again, it disappears, and the spell ends.
+If you let go of the whip or cast this spell again, the weapon disappears, and the spell ends.

 ---

 **Classes:** sorcerer, warlock, wizard

 **Sources:** SCAG, page 143

+**Quality Assurance:** :star: personal pass